Or download the 1st x 50 pages FREE.

 THE BUSINESS OF FILMMAKING - And Why THE ORACLE MACHINE Is A Great Value Proposition

 THE ORACLE MACHINE is both a graphic novel and the script for a live-action movie.
-But movies can cost quite a bit, so movie-making becomes a business too, and one that usually must try give some kind of ROI (Return on Investment) to investors - be it emotional, financial, and preferably both.
+But of course movies can cost quite a bit, so movie-making becomes a business too, and one that usually must try give some kind of return on investment to investors - be it emotional, financial, and preferably both.

 It is incredibly satisfying to watch something you have helped create have an impact on multitudes of others.
 And the financial returns can be huge.
 The excellent Trainspotting had a return ratio of about 60:1.
 Filmmaking is a gamble, yes, but the higher the risk, the higher the rewards (and for some, the bigger those thrills).
 But I do believe this project is relatively low-risk for a movie project, and of course I'll tell you why.